French Apple Pie

 It’s less flaky with a more uniform consistency, making it ideal for French tarts and pies where the crust serves as a delicate base.

 You know what it’s not ideal for?
 A pie pan.
-Against my better judgement, I tried using a pâte brisée recipe for this pie, and I couldn’t cut a single decent slice.
+Against my better judgment, I tried using a pâte brisée recipe for this pie, and I couldn’t cut a single decent slice.

 US flaky pie crusts prioritize flakiness, with visible layers that shatter and crunch, which just happens to be perfect for a custard pie!